 Queen Wilhelmina State Park Lodge, Arkansas's "Castle in the Clouds"

-NOTE: Queen Wilhelmina State Park Lodge is closed until late 2014 while undergoing a major renovation.
-This includes the entire lodge including all 38 guest rooms, the restaurant, meeting room, restrooms, and lobby.
-While the lodge is closed, the park office is located near the entrance to the park campground.
-All other facilities in the park remain open.
-High atop a windswept mountain near the western edge of Arkansas is the mountain inn you pictured in a dream.
-Silhouetted against the sky like an ancient castle and approached along a scenic drive with spectacular vistas, it is a place where panoramic scenery and royal hospitality meet.
-Whether you’re looking for an Arkansas mountain weekend getaway or an extended lodge vacation, Queen Wilhelmina State Park Lodge, Arkansas's "Castle in the Clouds," is the place to experience your dream.
-Named after a Dutch monarch, this renowned hostelry is a lodging tradition here in the Ouachita Mountains since 1898.
-Today's state park lodge is the third mountain inn to grace this same spectacular setting atop 2,681-foot Rich Mountain, Arkansas's second highest mountain.
+On a windswept mountain near the western edge of Arkansas is the getaway you pictured in a dream.
+Named for royalty, silhouetted against the sky and approached along a scenic drive with spectacular vistas, it is a mountain inn where panoramic scenery and royal hospitality meet.
+Whether you’re looking for an Arkansas mountain weekend getaway or an extended lodge vacation, Queen Wilhelmina State Park Lodge, Arkansas's "Castle in the Clouds," is the place you'll experience your dream.
+Named after the Dutch monarch, this renowned hostelry continues a lodging tradition born here at this site in 1898.
+Today's state park lodge is the third mountain inn to grace this same spectacular setting on 2,681-foot Rich Mountain, Arkansas's second highest mountain.
+The lodge's recent renovation and expansion has given it a new look with enhanced amenities.